Studies

 "instruction": "Please add an item to your cart and complete the checkout process.",

 "conductor_context": "Participant is completing checkout.
 Normal friction: choosing shipping options, entering payment.
-Flag if they abandon the cart or visibly hesitate for >20s."
+Preserve cart abandonment or visible hesitation for the debrief.",

 },